Image: @kaitllynsteiner

 For the Lock, Shock, and Barrel mask bases:

-- Use your stencil to cut the face shape out of the foam sheet AND the felt sheet, cut out eye holes and mouth holes.
+- Step two: Use your stencil to cut the face shape out of the foam sheet AND the felt sheet, cut out eye holes and mouth holes.
 (There is no mouth hole on the barrel mask)

 - Cut out a long smile for barrel out of white foam and paint on the teeth (creates depth).